noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

+- digital signature: acts as a unique fingerprint for some input data; that can be easily recalculated as long as they have the signing key originally used to generate the signature
 - hash: the output of a one-way encryption algorithm that makes it easy to generate a unique fingerprint for a set of input data (really difficult to take the output and revert it to the input data)
   - should be quick to calculate (but not too quick)
   - bcrypt: allows you to add extra iterations to the hashing function to make it strong and more time-consuming